crate/crate-howtos/docs/best-practices/data-import.rst

 This best practice example will guide you through the process and shows tips and tricks on how to import your data quickly and safely.

 Defining the data structure
 ===========================

-Before starting the import you'll have to consider how your table structure will look.
+Before starting the import you'll have to consider what your table structure will look like.
 Decisions made at this point will influence the import process later.

 For this example we have a simple single ``users`` table with 6 columns of various types::